 Information overload

-Information overload can confuse users and slow down their interaction with the system.
+Information overload can confuse the user and hinder their interaction with the system.

 Navigation difficulties

-Complex or poorly designed navigation can frustrate users and prevent them from achieving their objectives.
+Complex or poorly designed navigation can frustrate the user and prevent them from achieving their goals.

 Lack of user feedback

-The absence of feedback can leave the user uncertain and lose confidence in the system.
+Lack of feedback can leave the user feeling uncertain and lose trust in the system.

-If the interface isn't accessible to all users, it excludes part of your target audience.
+If the interface is not accessible to all users, it excludes part of your target audience.

 Performance problems

-If the interface is slow or has bugs, it can discourage the user and detract from the user experience.
+If the interface is slow or has bugs, it can discourage the user and harm the user experience.

 Incompatibility with different screen resolutions

-If the interface is not adapted to different screen resolutions, it may be difficult to use on certain devices.
+If the interface is not adapted to different screen resolutions, it may be difficult to use on some devices.

 Use of unsuitable colors